dontry/dontry.github.io/content/blog/2021-07-01-ngrx-architecture.md

 ---
 # Overview
 The following diagram represents the overall general flow of application state

 ![architecture](./images/renewal.svg)

 ## Component

 The component retrieve the data from [Store](#store) with [Selectors](#selectors).
 If the data structure is quite complex, we can add an extra  mapper layer to transform store data into a view model.
 This is very helpful to decouple the view model from the component.
-For example, I would create a view model for a complex form group.
-Each input field has its own form property model including `value`, `visible`, `validator` etc. When a input field's behavior is not expected, I cna easily identify which property of the input field causes the issues.
+For example, I like to create a view model for a complex form group.
+Each input field has its own form property model including `value`, `visible`, `validator` etc. When a input field's behavior is not expected, I can easily identify which property of the input field causes the issues.

 ```typescript
 export class Component extends AbstractConnectableComponent implements OnInit {